bright/new-www/content/jobs/devops-engineer.md

 order: 10
 recruting_image2_title: interview (technical part & non-technical part)
 recruting_image3_title: DevOps task
-description: We are looking for a DevOps Engineer who would like to work with our experienced and ambitious development team.
+description: We are looking for a DevOps Engineer who has good knowledge of AWS cloud services and experience with managing Kubernetes in production.
+Apply!
 ---
 ## who we are